vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 network address translation, or perhaps a result of a redirect via HTTPS or SVCB records (both defined in [@!I-D.ietf-dnsop-svcb-https]).

-Though a DNS zone the HTTPS or SVCB records may be signed, a client using this protocol is likely to not have direct access to a validating resolver, and so cannot check the authenticity of the target port number or hostname.
-In order to avoid downgrade attacks via forged DNS records, the SNI name and port number in the client extension MUST NOT be based on insecure information taken from an HTTPS or SVCB record.
-The client MUST instead send the original name and port it would have used in the absence of such records, (it SHOULD use the HTTPS or SVCB records to select the target transport endpoint).
-Servers supporting this extension that are targets of HTTPS or SVCB records MUST be prepared to process client extensions based on the client's logical service endpoint, prior to HTTPS or SVCB indirection.
+Though a DNS zone's HTTPS or SVCB records may be signed, a client using this protocol might not have direct access to a validating resolver, and might not be able to check the authenticity of the target port number or hostname.
+In order to avoid downgrade attacks via forged DNS records, the SNI name and port number inside the client extension MUST be based on the original SNI name and port and MUST NOT be taken from the encountered HTTPS or SVCB record.
+The client supporting this document and HTTPS / SVCB records, MUST still use the HTTPS or SVCB records to select the target transport endpoint.
+Servers supporting this extension that are targets of HTTPS or SVCB records MUST be provisioned to process client extensions based on the client's logical service endpoint's SNI and port as it is prior to HTTPS or SVCB indirection.

 ## Protocol, TLS 1.3